akiym/idawasm2/readme.md

 Whenever you update this project, you'll need to update the python module, but shouldn't have to touch the loader and processor files.

-This plugin was developed against IDA 7.1, but probably works with IDA 7.0+.
+## supported IDA version

+IDA 7.6 and Python 3.9 or later

 ## todo